A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Conclusions Discussions

-TasteNet-MNL is distinguished from previous studies in several ways.
-First, it generalizes the L-MNL \citep{sifringer2018let}.
-Instead of learning only the residual in the utility, a neural network learns the complicated interactions between characteristics and attributes.
-Secondly, different from the majority of neural network applications to discrete choice, TasteNet learns representation of taste rather than utility.
-This gives us direct control over parameters that carry behavioral meanings, such as values of time, as they are no longer part of the parameters to estimate, but intermediate outputs to \textit{predict}.
-Thirdly, we realize the necessity of incorporating domain knowledge to obtain interpretable results from neural networks.
-We introduce parameter constraints as a regularization strategy to combat over-parameterization, a common issue with insufficient data and a cause for large estimation variability.
+TasteNet-MNL is most suitable for a fairly large dataset (thousands of examples or more) with a rich set of individual characteristics.
+Modelers can compare TasteNet-MNL against MNL benchmarks provided by human experts to understand the predictability gap and existence of misspecified taste heterogeneity.
+Modelers should apply proper regularization strategies in order not to over-fit the model.
+Based on our findings from the synthetic data experiments, TasteNet-MNL yields large estimation errors on out-of-distribution samples.
+Users should be aware of this risk and careful when applying the model to samples near or outside the training data's input distribution.
+We recommend estimating the models for multiple times (e.g. 100) with different initialization to measure the uncertainty in estimates; and conducting a systematic sanity check of the behavioral indicators (e.g. value of time, elasticity) against baseline models to spot spurious behaviors.

-There are several limitations and open questions for future research.
-First, the current TasteNet-MNL model only accommodates systematic taste variations. \textit{Random taste heterogeneity} is an important source of heterogeneity.
+There are limitations with our approach and open questions for future research.
+First, the TasteNet-MNL model only accommodates systematic taste variations. \textit{Random taste heterogeneity} is an important source of heterogeneity.
 How to model distributions of taste parameters with neural networks is an intriguing question for future research. \citet{han2019} proposes a neural network embedded latent class choice model, as one way to represent random heterogeneity.
 Future work can develop a neural embedded continuous mixed logit model.

 Second, TasteNet-MNL focuses on modeling \textit{taste} heterogeneity.
 Non-linear effects of \textit{attributes} have been observed empirically \citep{Monroe1973, gupta1992discounting, kalyanaram1994}.
 Nonlinear effects, such as the saturation effect and threshold effect, are explained by prospect theory and assimilation-contrast theory \citep{kahnemann1979prospect, winer1986, winer1988}.
 Future work may extend TasteNet-MNL model to reflect nonlinearity in attributes.